 “Ugh… well I hope you’re happy with that.
 Actually come to think of it I heard that wildlings have super soft fur, and since we’re talking about you…”

 “Oh.
 My.
 GOD.
 You have no idea how soft this is!
 Feel it!”
 Q slid her tail over to Kukis, and upon touching it, it sent a shiver up her spine.

 “H-holy crap that’s dangerous…” Kukis forcibly wrenched back her hand which was already reaching towards Q’s tail once again.

 “I know right?
 Do you want another touch?”

 “N-no!
 We need to focus.
 On uh, quests.
 Yes, quests!
-It’s just around this corner.”
-Kukis slipped around a building’s corner and Q followed curiously, only to be met with an alleyway with a dead end.
+It’s just over here.”
+Kukis slipped around a corner and Q followed curiously, only to be met with an alleyway with a dead end.
 The only thing of note was a small image of a rose which sat at the bottom of the wall.

 “So… what I see is an empty alleyway.
-Either you brought us here to off me, or there’s a secret faction.”
+Either you brought us here to kill me, or there’s a secret faction.”

 Kukis simply rolled her eyes in response and knocked on the colorful glossy surface.
 First it was three fast knocks, then two slow ones.
 There was a moment of silence, then a quiet voice came from the other side.
 “The most beautiful rose is…?”